Coverage estimation

 In the Edit Gateway form, set properties:

-Name of Gateway: Identify the Gateway with a name.
+Name: Identify the Gateway with a name.

 Gateway Type: Options include Border Gateway, Mesh Gateway.
 Choose Border Gateway